 The Kent State University Geauga Campus is centrally located on eighty-seven acres of land in the approximate geographic center of Geauga County.
 Founded in 1964 and located in Burton, Ohio, it is thirty miles east of Cleveland, 25 miles north of Warren and about 40 miles northeast of Kent.
 The Geauga Campus is the only institution of higher education in the third wealthiest county in Ohio.

 Geauga County is predominately rural with a growing population and a changing economic base.
 The last few decades have seen significant in-migration of middle-aged professional families from Cuyahoga County.
-Most of the county’s population now resides in the more affluent western portion of the county; the eastern portion remains predominantly agricultural and somewhat less prosperous.
+Most of the county’s population now resides in the more affluent western portion of the county; the eastern portion remains predominantly agricultural.

 As enrollment grows at the combined locations the opportunity to increase offerings is expanded proportionately.
 New two and four year degrees associated within the medical field will be a primary emphasis.
 Program growth and increased enrollment will create significant opportunities to achieve greater visibility through partnership building in Cuyahoga, Geauga, Lake and Summit counties for the future.